 The C71 module is an example of a Forth application built with Soft-Forth (version SFTH:F), and actually the only known application of this type.

-C71 implements a RPN calculator (note that g-ON is used to exit C71, no other documentation is available).
+C71 implements a RPN calculator (note that g-ON is used to exit C71, see the partial documentation for more details).

 is a classic board game.
 The HP-71B version below is an adaptation I made of a